johndarrel/hide-my-wp/readme.txt

 = 3.0.08 (08 Apr 2019) =
 * Update - Hide the custom wp-content set with WP_CONTENT_DIR constant in wp-config.php
 * Update - Hide the custom uploads directory set with UPLOADS constant in wp-config.php
-* Update - Set Stict Login for the custom login path by default to prevent unusual redirects
+* Update - Set Strict Login for the custom login path by default to prevent unusual redirects
-* Fix - Hide the old admin ajax after customization
+* Fix - Hide the old admin-ajax after customization

 = 3.0.07 (28 Mar 2019) =
 * Update - WordPress Security Updates for WP 5.1.1